KUMA Timer — User Guide

 1. Open Settings → Connections and scroll to the NDI Output section

-2. On first enable, a licence acceptance dialog appears — scroll through and click Accept
+2. On first enable, a licence acceptance dialogue appears — scroll through and click Accept

 3. Check Enable NDI Output and click Save Settings